AndrewCrandall/Hangman/README.md

 #What I learned

 -Incorperating header and declarative files
--Different algorithsms such as Binary Search, Bubble Sort -How to include data files
+-Different algorithms such as Binary Search, Bubble Sort -How to include data files
 -Better understand the pathway of data through a program